bermeom/SMAAAT/README.md

 # SMAAAT
-MultiAgent System Proyect, it is developing with JMonkeyEngine (http://jmonkeyengine.org/) JMonkeyEngine (http://jmonkeyengine.org/)
+MultiAgent System Proyect, it is developing with JMonkeyEngine (http://jmonkeyengine.org/)